englercj/mongoose-cache-manager/README.md

 This module caches [mongoose][1] queries with [cache-manager][2] using an in-memory or Redis engine.
-The module was originally based on [mongoose-redis-cache][3], but was change to allow for a generic caching store and to allow timestamp checking to prevent serving of stale data.
+The module was originally based on [mongoose-redis-cache][3], but was change to allow for a generic caching store and to add timestamp checking to prevent serving of stale data.

-Like many other ORM cache solutions, the cache can only be kept fresh if this module is used for both reads *and writes*.
-When something writes directly to Mongo without using mongoose, there is no way for this module to know it needs to reload fresh data into the cache.
+Like many ODM cache solutions, the cache can only be kept fresh if this module is used for both reads *and writes*.
+When something writes directly to MongoDB without using mongoose, there is no way for this module to know it needs to reload fresh data into the cache.

-In the future I want to try to improve this cache layer by using entity-based caching instead of just blanket query caching.
+In the future I want to try to improve this cache layer by using entity-based caching instead of only query caching.

 [1]: http://http://mongoosejs.com/
 [2]: https://github.com/BryanDonovan/node-cache-manager